mrsembrysc82512-oss/mrsembrysc82512-oss.github.io/README.md

 </p>

 ## 🚀 About Me
-I'm a data analyst passionate about helping businesses make sense of their data.
+I'm a data analyst with a background in healthcare passionate about making sense of data to make a difference in both patient care and employee workflow processes.
 I enjoy transforming complex, messy datasets into clear stories and actionable insights.

-My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.
+My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help plan for the future.

-When I'm not working with data, I enjoy [hiking, walking with my dogs, baking, gardening, and hanging out with my family].
+When I'm not working with data, I enjoy hiking, walking with my dogs, baking, gardening, and hanging out with my family.
 I love the "aha!" moment when data reveals something new and useful.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://mrsembrysc82512-oss3.github.io/)

 ## 🔭 What I'm Currently Working On

-- **Data Cleaning in SQL:** [Cleaned raw housing data in SQL to make it more suitable for analysis.]
+- **Data Cleaning in SQL:** Cleaned raw housing data in SQL to make it more suitable for analysis.
-- **Data Exploration in SQL:** [Utilized SQL to explore a Covid 19 dataset.]
+- **Data Exploration in SQL:** Utilized SQL to explore a Covid 19 dataset.
-- **Tableau Dashboard:** [Created a Tableau dashboard to showcase insights into an AirBnB dataset.]
+- **Tableau Dashboard:** Created a Tableau dashboard to showcase insights into an AirBnB dataset.

 ## 🌱 Currently Learning

-- [Advanced SQL, Power BI, Tableau, and Python.]
+- Advanced SQL, Power BI, Tableau, and Python.
-- [Utilizing AI in data analysis.]
+- Utilizing AI in data analysis.

 #### Data Analysis & Visualization
 <p>